gitlabhq/gitlabhq/doc/workflow/importing/import_projects_from_github.md

 integration, you will be redirected to GitHub for permission to access your projects.
 After accepting, you'll be automatically redirected to the importer.

-If you are not using the GitHub integration, when you click the **GithHub** link you'll be presented with instructions for creating Personal Access Token on GitHub.
-Once you upload your token, you'll be taken to the importer.
+If you are not using the GitHub integration, you can still perform a one-off authorization with GitHub to access your projects.

+Alternatively, you can also enter a GitHub Personal Access Token.
+Once you enter your token, you'll be taken to the importer.

 ![New project page on GitLab](img/import_projects_from_github_new_project_page.png)